-VidaCaixa, as of 31 December 2020, has a coverage ratio for the Solvency Capital Requirements (SCR) of 195% (data in thousand euros):
+VidaCaixa, as at December 31, 2021, has a coverage ratio for the Solvency Capital Requirements (SCR) of 203% (data in thousand euros

-During 2020 VidaCaixa has complied with the SCR and MCR (minimum capital requirement) at all times.
+During 2021 VidaCaixa has complied with the SCR and MCR (Minimum Capital Requirement) at all times.

-The entirety of VidaCaixa's Own Funds as of 31 December of 2020 have the maximum quality (Tier 1 unrestricted).
+The entirety of VidaCaixa's Own Funds as at December 31, 2021 are of the highest quality (Tier 1 unrestricted).
 VidaCaixa does not have additional Own Funds.

-The amount of admissible Own Funds to cover the SCR and the MCR amounts to 3,946,420 thousand euros.
+The amount of admissible Own Funds to cover the SCR and the MCR amounts to 4,064,470 thousand euros.